CargoSense/vex/README.md

 In either case it will check the candidate validator for an exported `validate/2` function.

+In the event no validators can be found for a name, a `Vex.InvalidValidatorError` will be raised.

 ### Checking Validator Lookup

 To see what validator Vex finds for a given validator name, use `Vex.validator/1`: